ElinaAizenberg/english_with_ai_bot/README.md

 ```
 pip install -r requirements.txt
 ```
-2. This bot uses a PostgreSQL database on Amazon Web Services.
+2. This bot uses a PostgreSQL database on Neon.
 If you want to run this bot with your own database, you need to create two tables:
 ```
 CREATE TABLE users (
     user_id SERIAL PRIMARY KEY,